Jitterbit Documentation Image Processor¶

 The following image types are supported for processing.
 They are ordered by the X-type first (as it is the most common) with the others following alphabetically:

 X: An image with a large “X” in the upper right corner.
-Marking an image as an “X” type tells the processor to ignore that “X” when calculating the location of the right hand side.
+Marking an image as an “X” type tells the processor to ignore that “X” when calculating the location of the right-hand side.
 It uses the bottom of the “X” to determine where the base line of the top-most text is and from there determines where to crop.

 C: A component palette image of a connector or an endpoint, but not to show any activities.
 If any activities show, they will be cropped off.

 O: An image of an operation example, trimmed to eliminate the outer border.

-S: An activity step image without an “X” in the upper-right corner
+S: An activity step image without an “X” in the upper-right corner.

 Selecting multiple screenshot images to set them all to the same type is supported.
 You can also select multiple images and use your keyboard to enter the appropriate type (either lowercase or uppercase keys).
 The deletion and space character keys (such as the macOS delete, forward-delete, and space keys or the Windows Backspace, DEL, and Spacebar keys) all remove the current type.